-The building on Lot 3 of the Country Club Place development requires architectural design which respects and creatively blends with the image of the two renovated buildings on the site, which is the Route 66-inspired Moderne style.
+The building on Lot 3 of the Country Club Plaza development requires architectural design which respects and creatively blends with the image of the three renovated buildings on the site as well as the new buildings, which is the Route 66-inspired Moderne style and Mediterranean Revival Style.
 Generic, franchise architecture is prohibited.